 The main goal of this union between European kingdoms and monarchs, gathered within a common organization, was to maintain peace between European states through the establishment of international rules of law and non-interference in the affairs of other member states.
 This pacifist goal lies at the heart of George of Poděbrady’s plans: not only did the project outlaw the use of force and recourse to military actions, it also pleaded for a mutual assistance mechanism in case of aggression from a third party.
 In this regard, one of the most innovative and ground-breaking aspects of this project was the obligation for all states to receive the organization’s approval before declaring war to a foreign enemy – an obvious infringement to nations’ sovereign integrity and prerogatives.

-Far from restricting itself to an abstract plea for peace, the document presented by Czech diplomats to European courts also describes the organization’s institutions and resources.
-Its main body would have been a permanent assembly, comprising special envoys of every monarch gathered within four regional entities: France, Italy, Spain, and Germania (including Central European kingdoms, such as Bohemia).
-Other Christian princes, kings, and monarchs would be able to join the organization later on as long as they committed to respecting its rules.
-This organizational chart would also have included an international tribunal, in charge of resolving litigious affairs and conflicts between the states and of establishing a legal framework to which all members should abide.
-This truly supranational organization would also have at its disposal shared resources and emblems, such as a coat of arms, a seal, dedicated civil servants as well as a common budget.
+Far from restricting itself to an abstract plea for peace, the document presented by Czech diplomats to European courts also described the organization’s institutions and resources.
+Its main body would have been a permanent assembly, comprising special envoys from every monarch gathered within four regional entities: France, Italy, Spain, and Germania (including Central European kingdoms, like Bohemia).
+Other Christian princes, kings, and monarchs would have been able to join the organization later on as long as they abided by its rules.
+This organizational chart would also have included an international tribunal to resolve litigious affairs and conflicts between the states and establish a common legal framework for all members.
+This supranational organization would also have had at its disposal shared resources and emblems, such as a coat of arms, a seal, dedicated civil servants as well as a common budget.

 The legacy of a failure

-This project will, however, never see the light of day, initially faint-heartedly received by European monarchs, before being completely abandoned, due to both the geopolitical landscape of the times and the infringements to national sovereignties in key state-areas (defense, finance, justice) it would have implied.
-George of Poděbrady’s diplomatic efforts will only have minor results, including a bilateral French-Czech treaty signed with Louis XI, a rather meager achievement compared to the wide-ranging ambitions of the multilateral treaty he envisioned.
-The king of Hungary, Mathias Corvin, George’s own son-in-law, will end up leading the crusade against Bohemia in the late 1460’s, and George of Poděbrady will die a few years later, in 1471.
+This project never saw the light of day: initially faint-heartedly received by European monarchs, it was then completely abandoned, due to both the geopolitical landscape of the time and the infringements to national sovereignties in key state-areas (defense, finance, justice) it would have implied.
+George of Poděbrady’s diplomatic efforts only yielded minor results, including a bilateral French-Czech treaty signed with Louis XI, a rather meager achievement compared to the wide-ranging ambitions of the multilateral treaty he envisioned.
+The king of Hungary and George’s own son-in-law Mathias Corvin ended up leading the crusade against Bohemia in the late 1460’s, a few years before George of Poděbrady’s death in 1471.